Stanford-Blood-Center/MGP-Public/README.md

 These instructions will be fairly generic.
 Converting the generic instructions to specific instructions is left as an exercise for the reader.

-1. Download and install R and renv.
+1. Download & install R, renv, and sqlite3.

 2. Install all of the libraries listed in the *Requirements* section.
 Ensure that both the library *and the header files* are available.